gracejychang/rat-dreams-game/README.md

 ## Additional Systems

 - **Game State:** Manages and tracks the current state of the game (e.g., playing, paused, game over).
-- **Collisions:** Handles interactions between game objects, such as player pickups or enemy hits.
+- **Collisions:** Handles object interactions, such as pickups, damage, and power-ups.
 - **Object Spawner:** Randomly spawns game objects into the scene to keep gameplay dynamic.
-- **Sprites:** Custom sprite objects drawn on https://www.pixilart.com/draw
+- **Sprites:** Custom sprites created using [Pixilart](https://www.pixilart.com/draw).

 ---

 ## TO IMPROVE
 **Unit Tests** Due to time contraints, I did not include unit tests in the code.
-**Max/Min Screen Width & Height** A lot of this is hardcoded - this should ideally be dynamic based on screen or camera placement.
+**Max/Min Screen Width & Height** A lot of this is hardcoded - this should ideally be dynamic based on screen resolution or camera settings.

 ## HOW TO RUN